 Title: Investment Banker

-John J. D’Luhy, Investment Banker, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in finance and investment.
+Louis Perlmutter, Investment Banker, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in investment banking with a focus on mergers and acquisitions.